Hitesh212/text-compiler/README.md

 can copy from multiple file types

 ## Still needs
-Ability to skip files that can't be decoded or find a workaround to decode
+Ability to only include certain keywords